 The work of Dr Joseph Gold and Hydrazine Sulfate- Dr. Joseph Gold was a research scientist for NASA, a United States Air Force officer, and a medical doctor.
-After completing his distinguished military career, he embarked on a mission with one goal, to answer the question: “Is there a chemical way to inhibit gluconeogenesis and stop cachexia?”
+After completing his distinguished military career, he embarked on a mission with one goal in mind, to answer the question: “Is there a chemical way to inhibit gluconeogenesis and stop cachexia?”
 In 1969, Dr. Gold heard a speech by biochemist Paul Ray explaining that hydrazine sulfate could shut down the enzyme necessary for the production of glucose from lactic acid by-product.
 He immediately tested hydrazine sulfate on mice and found that it did indeed inhibit gluconeogenesis, thus reversing the deadly cachexia cycle.
 Hydrazine sulfate is not recommended as a primary cancer treatment, but it can stop the deadly cycle of cachexia and wasting.

 Joseph Gold, M.D., is the director of the Syracuse Cancer Research Institute and the developer of hydrazine sulfate as an anticancer drug.
 Read his own report in the first link for more information on this therapy.
 Also, only a doctor can contact the clinic and obtain hydrazine sulfate for a patient.